grafana/writers-toolkit/docs/static/templates/task-template.md

    If successful, you will see a prompt to change the password.

-1. Check the current context for your Kubernetes cluster and ensure it's correct:
+1. Check the current context for your Kubernetes cluster and make sure that it is correct:

    ```bash
    kubectl config current-context